NAME OF SOCIETY: NANAIMO KENNEL CLUB

-(ii) Associate Members – those who become members between September and December of the current calendar year.
+- ii) Associate Members – those who become members between September and December of the current calendar year.
 They have all the rights and benefits of club membership except the right to vote.
-On January 1st they will become Regular Members.
+On January 1st they will become Voting Members.

-- (a) Notwithstanding the above, the Board may exempt members from this proviso on an annual basis, based on special circumstances including work schedules and mobility issues.
+- (a) Notwithstanding the above, the Board may exempt members from this clause on an annual basis, based on special circumstances including work schedules and mobility issues.

 Part 3 - Complaints and Disciplinary Action Process

 Privacy3.1 Federal and provincial legislation require that the Complaint and Disciplinary process shall remain strictly confidential to protect all parties involved.

 Process to Submit a Complaint

 3.2 Any member including those on the board may deliver to a board member, in writing, a complaint against another member for alleged breach of the constitution, bylaws, policies or any other rules adopted from time to time, including the Code of Ethics.

 - (a) The complaint must be submitted on the Nanaimo Kennel Club complaint form.